Francis Hopkinson Smith

-Francis Hopkinson Smith (October 23, 1838 – April 7, 1915) was an American author, artist and engineer.
-He built the foundation for the Statue of Liberty, wrote many stories and received awards for his paintings.
+Francis Hopkinson Smith (October 23, 1838 – April 7, 1915) was an American author, artist, and engineer.
+He built the foundation for the Statue of Liberty, wrote numerous stories, and received recognition for his paintings.

-F. Hopkinson Smith was the great uncle of American architect, author and photographer G. E. Kidder Smith (1913-1997).
+Smith was the great-uncle of American architect, author, and photographer G. E. Kidder Smith (1913–1997).

 Biography

-Smith was born in Baltimore, Maryland on October 23, 1838, a descendant of Francis Hopkinson, one of the signers of the Declaration of Independence.
+Francis Hopkinson Smith was born in Baltimore, Maryland, on October 23, 1838.
+He was a descendant of Francis Hopkinson, one of the signers of the Declaration of Independence.

 He graduated from the Boys' Latin School of Maryland.
+In 1914, he argued against African American suffrage, stating that the solution to racial issues would be a return to plantation-era ways.

-Smith became a contractor in New York City and did much work for the federal government, including the stone ice-breaker at Bridgeport, Connecticut, the jetties at the mouth of the Connecticut River, the foundation for the Bartholdi Statue of Liberty in New York Harbor, the Race Rock Lighthouse (southwest of Fishers Island, New York) and many life-saving stations.
-His vacations were spent sketching in the White Mountains, in Cuba and in Mexico.
-He also visited and sketched in Venice, Constantinople and the Netherlands.
+Smith became a contractor in New York City and worked extensively for the federal government.
+His projects included the stone ice-breaker at Bridgeport, Connecticut, the jetties at the mouth of the Connecticut River, the foundation for the Bartholdi Statue of Liberty in New York Harbor, the Race Rock Lighthouse (southwest of Fishers Island, New York), and numerous life-saving stations.

+During his vacations, Smith traveled widely and sketched landscapes in the White Mountains, Cuba, and Mexico.
+He also visited and painted scenes from Venice, Constantinople, and the Netherlands.

-He married Josephine Van Deventer on April 26, 1866.
+On April 26, 1866, he married Josephine Van Deventer.

-His first popular book was Col. Carter of Cartersville (1891).
-His 1896 novel Tom Grogan and 1898 novel Caleb West were each the best selling book in the United States in the year of their release.
+Smith’s first popular book was Col. Carter of Cartersville (1891).
+His 1896 novel Tom Grogan and 1898 novel Caleb West were each the best-selling book in the United States in their respective years of publication.

-On March 1, 1915, Smith wrote the Carmel Arts and Crafts Club in Carmel-by-the-Sea, California about his collection of fifteen original paintings being sent for a exhibition at the Club on June 8 to June 26, 1915.
-It was his first venture out West.
+On March 1, 1915, Smith wrote to the Carmel Arts and Crafts Club in Carmel-by-the-Sea, California, regarding a collection of fifteen of his original paintings that were to be exhibited at the club from June 8 to June 26, 1915.
+It was his first venture to the American West.

-He died at his home in New York City on April 7, 1915.
+Smith died at his home in New York City on April 7, 1915.